 These positions are open to all Duke University Arts & Sciences doctoral students with preference given to students enrolled in the Gender, Sexuality, and Feminist Studies’ Certificate or the Graduate Scholars Colloquium.
 Master's or M.F.A. students may be eligible as well.

 GSFS issues calls for TA roles over emails and on this website.
-A default for applying is October 15th for the entire following year or March 30th for Spring term the following year; however, Duke Ph.D. students may write asking about openings or expressing interest in the TA role at any time.
+Duke Ph.D. students may write asking about openings or expressing interest in the TA role at any time.

-Applications should include a letter and CV as well as the following information:
+Applications should include a cover letter and CV as well as the following information:

 - name, preferred address, phone number and email address;